 “The simple tea ceremony evoked a lot of curiosity and questions from the children who were very keen to try their hands at it,” said Ms Yin.

 It is said that the tea ceremony helps to cultivate patience, refresh the mind and promote clear thinking.

-Ms Yin says she will continue to introduce other Chinese cultural facets into her classroom to sustain learning interest.
+Ms Yin says her training at KLCII has helped her to be more open and exploratory in her approach to teaching Chinese language.
+She will continue to introduce other Chinese cultural facets into her classroom to sustain learning interest.
 She feels that the activities help to preserve traditional values in the face the increasing use of technology in education.

 She strongly believes in the holistic development of the children as well, and it should begin with acquiring good habits in learning, hygiene, eating, and communicating (both listening and speaking).
 She says good habits help to form the foundation for their character development and for success in the future.

 To do that, Ms Yin has promised herself to take advantage of professional development opportunities to refresh and increase her skills and knowledge base, so that she can do more for them.